 Eilon Mosaics welcomes visitors to their showroom and outlet, next to the factory, Sunday through Friday.
 It also offers guided tours of the factory.
 The kibbutz is also worth a visit, as its pathways are decorated with various mosaic sculptured artwork.

-A visit to Eilon Mosaics can be combined with a day tour in the north.
+A Tour of Eilon Mosaics can be combined with a day tour in the north.